-A downtown trail that allows you to enjoy plenty of nature and greenery while remaining on the convenience of a paved path.
+A downtown running trail in Dallas that allows you to enjoy plenty of nature and greenery while remaining on the convenience of a paved path.

 This trail is an out-and-back trail that will provide you with some great scenery, and is great for those who require a wheelchair or mobility vehicle to get around.

 The trail is also well maintained, so you should have no issues with the path when it comes to this loop either.

 Which means that it truly can be enjoyed by everyone.
 The full trail is 12.4km long, so it’s still a good workout!

 Although slightly more difficult than the previous loop, this loop still remains fairly easy.

 So even beginner hikers and runners alike will be able to enjoy this trail, as well as the incredible views and scenery that accompany it.

 If you need to rest, you can do so on the number of benches found throughout the trail, which is great for those who are new to life on the trails.